 Whatever you’re looking for, you can probably find here; history, nature and culture are all mixed together.

-When you search for turkey holidays online you find some of the most amazing pictures - from amazing crystal clear water, long stretching beaches, romantic restaurants and beautiful nature.
+When you search for turkey holidays online you find some of the most amazing ideas – from amazing crystal clear water, long stretching beaches, romantic restaurants and beautiful nature.
+But try a Mediterranean cruise.
+You won’t be disappointed.

 Ephesus is the best preserved ancient city in the Mediterranian, and you can really get a feel for the way they used to live.